mhatada/publication/README.md

 	* Mitsuhiro Hatada and Masato Terada, ``A Study of Botnet Activity Analysis using Multiple Monitoring Data,'' Proceedings of the Computer Security Symposium 2008 (CSS2008), pp.1-6, October 2008 (in Japanese).
 	* Mitsuhiro Hatada and Tomohiro Tanaka, ``A study on Distributed Security Countermeasures for Intranet,'' Proceedings of the Computer Security Symposium 2006 (CSS2006), pp.1-6, October 2006 (in Japanese).
 	* Mitsuhiro Hatada, Hirofumi Nakakoji, and Masaya Yamagata, ``Proposal of network operation support system for secure Intranet operation,'' IPSJ SIG Technical Reports, vol.2006-CSEC-032, no.26, pp.135-140, March 2006 (in Japanese).
+	* Mitsuhiro Hatada, Toshiyuki Sakai, Naohisa Komatsu, and Yasushi Yamazaki, ``A Study on Digital Watermarking Based on Process of Speech Prodcution,'' IPSJ SIG Technical Reports, vol.2002-CSEC-017, pp.37-42, May 2002 (in Japanese).
+	* Mitsuhiro Hatada, Toshiyuki Sakai, Makoto Kondo, and Naohisa Komatsu, ``Digital Watermarking Based on Process of Speech Production Using G.729 Parameter,'' Proceedings of the IEICE General Conference, pp.191, March 2003 (in Japanese).
 	* Sho Mizuno, Mitsuhiro Hatada, Tatsuya Mori, and Shigeki Goto, ``Detecting Malware-Infected Hosts Based on the Variability of HTTP Header Fields,'' Proceedings of the Computer Security Symposium 2016 (CSS2016), pp.632-639, October 2016 (in Japanese).
 	* Yuta Takata, Masato Terada, Junichi Murakami, Takahiro Kasama, Katsunari Yoshioka and Mitsuhiro Hatada, ``Datasets for Anti-Malware Research \~MWS Datasets 2016\~,'' IPSJ SIG Technical Report, vol.2016-CSEC-74, no.17, pp.1-8, July 2016 (in Japanese).
 	* Masaki Shimura, Mitsuhiro Hatada, Tatsuya Mori and Shigeki Goto, ``Feature Analysis of Transmission Activities of Spam E-mail Containing Malware,'' Proceedings of the 2016 IEICE General Conference, vol.2016, no.2, pp.490, March 2016 (in Japanese).